Oligacanthorhynchidae: Cucullanorhynchus

 The genus Cucullanorhynchus Amin, Ha and Heckmann, 2008 is named for the anterior hood.
 It was described in 2008 based on samples collected from the intestines of mammals between 1998 and 2004 in Vietnam.
 C. constrictruncatus is the only species in the genus.
 It has been found in the intestine of the leopard (Panthera pardus) in Vietnam.
 The trunk has an anterior hood in both sexes and a posterior constriction in females.
 The species name derives from this constriction near the posterior end of females.

 Heptamegacanthus

 Heptamegacanthus is a monotypic genus with Heptamegacanthus niekerki being the only species.
+The genus and species were described by Spencer-Jones in 1990.
 It is a parasite of the endangered giant golden mole (Chrysospalax trevelyani) found only in isolated forests near East London and in the Transkei, both in South Africa.
 On the proboscis, there are 40 to 45 of these hooks arranged in rings that are not radially symmetrical, with seven large anterior hooks.
 The hooks in the anterior ring are twice as large as those in the second ring and the remaining hooks decrease progressively in size posteriorly.
 The worms are about 4 mm long and 2 mm wide with minimal sexual dimorphism.